ratanknz/sample-sonic-cdk-agent/README.md

 1. Update the environment variables to point to your Amazon Dynamodb table and your Bedrock Knowledge Base

-Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID` and `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.
-For table structure, the tool expects `phone_number` (S) as the primary key (assuming telecom call center use case) and you can add any other keys you want. (e.g., "plan", "current_bill", etc.) Ask about those attributes in the chat to find a good
+Copy `template.env` to a new file `.env` and update the `KNOWLEDGE_BASE_ID`, `DYNAMODB_TABLE_NAME` to your knowledge base ID and your table name.
+For table structure, the tool expects `airpoint_number` (String) as the primary key (assuming airline use case) and booking_reference (String) as Sort Key and you can add any other fields you want. (e.g., "departureDate", "departureAirport", "flightNumber").
+Also, add a GSI to your dynamodb table with booking_reference as primary key and airpoints_number as sort key.
+IMPORTANT: User profile lookup expects GSI name to be tablename-index (so if you table name is bookingData, then index name must be bookingData-index)

 If you want to bring your own VPC rather than the solution deploying a new VPC for you, specify your VPC ID in `VPC_ID`.